faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Here we go through each section of an iOS crash report and explain the fields. @tn2151

+Note here iOS Crash Report means a crash report that came from a physical target device.
+After a crash, apps are often debugged on the Simulator.
+The exception code may be different in that case because the Simulator uses different methodology to cause the app to stop under the debugger.

 ### Crash Report Header Section

 A Crash Report starts with the following header: